Conservation Practice (MSc)

 Placements

-Benefitting from our sector connections, you will develop your skills on an eight week conservation placement, normally in the summer between years one and two.
+Benefitting from our established sector connections, you’ll develop your skills on an 8-week conservation placement, normally in the summer between year 1 and year 2.

 Next steps